To avoid that situation, you need to stock up on emergency fuel.

 Higher moisture content will make it an inefficient fuel source.
 You’ll have a hard time starting your fire or at best, have lots of smoke and not so much fire.
 For this reason, using green wood for fuel is discouraged.

 What’s great about charcoal is that it burns better than wood.
 It’s also cheap and easy to store.
 Plus, as long as you take proper care of it, it can have a long shelf life.

 But watch out for moisture.
-It’s pointless to use charcoal when it’s not dry, so store your black nuggets in airtight containers and in a dry, non-humid place.
-If they do get wet, you can get rid of the moisture by putting them under the sun on a scorching day.
+Charcoal is useless when it’s not dry, so store your black nuggets in airtight containers and in a dry, non-humid place.
+If your briquettes do get wet, putting them under the sun on a scorching day can get rid of the moisture.

 Another downside?
 You can only burn charcoal outdoors.

-When this fuel burns, it generates tons of carbon monoxide.
-Translation: it can poison or even kill you if you use it indoors.
+When this fuel burns, it generates tons of carbon monoxide, meaning it can poison or even kill you if you use it indoors.

 There are different types of alcohol you can add to your stash, including: